Azure/AzureStack-Tools/Infrastructure/README.md

 Instructions below are relative to the .\Infrastructure folder of the [AzureStack-Tools repo](..).
 This also requires the Azure Stack Connect Module to be imported before running any of the commands.
 The Module can also be found in the [AzureStack-Tools repo](..).

-Whats new for TP3:

-- New Cmdlet Name Prefix
-- API Resource Name changes
-- New cmdlets
-- Use of Azure Stack Connect Module

 ## Import the Module

 ```powershell